A study by: Timothy M. Youngblood

 Born again now?

 Some teach that when a person receives Christ as their savior - they are born again, but what does the Holy Bible teach?
 Has the bible ever taught that you are born again at baptism?
 Through our research we see throughout the entire book of Acts that there is absolutely no mention of being born again.
 I use the book of Acts because this is where the beginning of the ministry is recorded.
 It teaches in many places that we are to repent and be baptized into Jesus, receiving the Holy Spirit, and we are baptized into His death so we should walk in newness of life here and now.
 There is one scripture in 1Pet.
-1:23 that is used by ministers to teach we are now born again, but the words "born again" here in the Greek is anagennao "ana" (again) and, gennao, (to beget) We have found that the Greek word "anagennesis" which means "new birth" never occurs in the New Testament in relation to a spiritual birth here and now!
+1:23 that is used by ministers to teach that we are now born again, is incorrect because the words "born again" here in the original Greek is anagennao "ana" (again) and, gennao, (to beget) We have found that the Greek word "anagennesis" which means "new birth" never occurs in the New Testament in relation to a spiritual birth here and now!
 To beget again, (anagennao) means to regenerate, restoration, or to become something new; to change from our former ways and become like Jesus our elder brother, who set the example for us to imitate.
 Eph 4:22-24.

 Who has immortality at this time?

 We know that the bible teaches the concept of immortality so let's study about who has immortality now?
 1 Tim 6:13-16.
 "I urge you in the sight of God who gives life to all things, and before Christ Jesus who witnessed the good confession before Pontius Pilate, that you keep this commandment without spot, blameless until our Lord Jesus Christ's appearing, which He will manifest in His own time, He who is the blessed and only Potentate, the King of kings and Lord of lords, "who alone" has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom be honor and everlasting power.
 Amen."
 (Emphasis mine) God the Father and Jesus the Messiah are the only God beings that have eternal life inherent at this time, and are the only beings that have the power to give everlasting life.
-Notice that I used the word "inherent" to describe God the Father and Jesus His Son because the angels and demons do have eternal life also, but they are created beings not "God beings with life inherent", and do not have power apart from God the father or Jesus the Messiah.
+Notice that I used the word "inherent" to describe God the Holy Father and Jesus His Son because the angels and demons do have eternal life also, but they are created beings not "God beings with life inherent", and do not have power apart from God the father or Jesus the Messiah.

 Some teach that Jesus was a created being, but is this true?
 The truth is that we find many examples that Jesus has always existed as the "Word of God" just as the apostle John recorded in John 1:1-4.
 "In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him nothing was made that was made.
 In Him was life, and the life was the light of men."
 And in verse 13, and 14 we read, "who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.
 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth."